Ministry of Forestry (China): History

 The Ministry retained its status in the 1993 State Council reform as the central forestry administrative authority, responsible for ecological construction and industry management while exercising forestry administrative enforcement powers.
 The restructured ministry operated through 13 functional departments and an internal party committee, supplemented by three auxiliary bureaus.
 Ultimately, the 9th National People's Congress approved the State Council restructuring plan on March 10, 1998, replacing the Ministry of Forestry with the State Forestry Administration (国家林业局) as a subordinate State Council agency.

-In March 2018, the State Forestry and Grassland Administration (国家林业和草原局) was created under the Ministry of Natural Resources, concluding the existence of the State Forestry Administration.
+In March 2018, the National Forestry and Grassland Administration (国家林业和草原局) was created under the Ministry of Natural Resources, concluding the existence of the State Forestry Administration.